Angat Dam nearing minimum operating level

 “Since our reservoirs are already saturated, if it continues to rain in our watersheds, we expect the water in our reservoirs to increase,” he said.

-The Philippine Atmospheric, Geophysical, and Astronomical Services Administration (PAGASA) said last week that the scattered rains experienced in the country in the past days can be an indicator of the possible onset of the rainy season.
+The Philippine Atmospheric, Geophysical and Astronomical Services Administration said last week that the scattered rains experienced in the country in the past days can be an indicator of the possible onset of the rainy season.

-According to PAGASA Climate Monitoring and Prediction Section chief Analiza Solis, the onset of the rainy season as forecasted by their agency is between 1 and 15 June or the last week of May.

-She noted that there is still a probability of more than 15 percent or a slim chance of the rainy season's delayed onset.